 All of this happens before the major release of the app.

-There are a good number of mobile beta-testing platforms out there.
-Some of the popular ones include TestFlight (official iOS), Google Play Console (official Android), TestFairy, Testmagic, BetaTesters, Erli Bird, etc.
+There are a number of mobile beta-testing platforms out there.
+Some of the most popular ones include TestFlight (official iOS), Google Play Console (official Android), TestFairy, Testmagic, BetaTesters, Erli Bird, etc.

 On these platforms, you can choose between technical, marketing, or random testers.

-You must define your testing goals with a lot of precision if you want to achieve the desired results.
-Here are some good questions that can guide your app testing process:
+You must define your testing goals with precision if you wish to achieve your desired results.
+Here are some good questions to help guide you through the app testing process:

 - How many testers do you need?